Colorize Black and White Images: Get Realistic Looking Results in ZPS X

 Colorize Black and White Images

-This is roughly what the photo should look like after using Gradient Map, selecting the right colors, and using the Color blending mode
+This is roughly what the photo should look like after using Gradient Map, selecting the right colors, and using the Color blending mode.

 Add a mask

 The entire photo is now covered with the desired gradient map.
 Various levels of brightness have their own color assigned to them.
 We don’t want to colorize the whole photo using one color.
 We are only concerned with the skin now.
-We use a mask that will help us add the color to only the desired areas.
+We use a mask that will help us add color to only the desired areas.
 Add a mask and select Hide All

 Colorize Black and White Images

 The mask hides all the colors.
 Click the mask in the list and select a white paintbrush.
-Paint in the mask to reveal selected areas.
+Paint the mask to reveal selected areas.

 Colorize Black and White Images

-When you add a mask and select Hide All and then paint using a white paintbrush, the painted areas will reveal the color under the mask.
+When you add a mask select Hide All and then paint using a white paintbrush, the painted areas will reveal the color under the mask.

 From this point on, how good your results are depends on how meticulous you are.
 Every area of skin (or any other surface) should be colorized with its own separate color.
 Don’t be afraid to paint outside the lines.
 If you happen to go outside the lines, just change to a black paintbrush to easily fix the area.